jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

 How DITA-OT PDF Plugins work:

 1.	- Plugins are placed in the DITA-OT plugins directory.
 You can see the plugin I built in this directory named 'info.debrief'.
 	- When ready a plugin must be integrated into DITA-OT using Apache Ant.
 On the command line it would be -> ant -f integrator.xml
 	- Every plugin has a 'transtype' -> this plugins transtype is 'debrief'
 	- PDF Plugins are comprised of some XML config files, some artwork and some custom XSL (XSLT/XSL-FO/XPath) code
+	- DITA-OT provides that base XSL code that you 'override' with your custom work.
+	- Custom XSL can be placed in two XSL files both named custom.xsl.
+I placed all the custom code at 'src/libs/DITA-OT1.8.5/plugins/info.debrief/cfg/fo/xsl/custom.xsl' for this project.
+The other file is seen in the adjacent 'attrs' directory.
+Placing the custom code only in these two files follows best practice techniques on how to build a DITA-OT PDF plugin.
+	-

 Project Set Up, Build and Run.